Service Directory

 Consultation

-Once you’ve made your selection, you’ll need to inform and consult with those at risk.
+Once you’ve made an announcement, you’ll need to inform and consult with those at risk.

-Acas provides a series of free, downloadable templates that you can use to tell employees that they're:
+Acas provides a series of free, downloadable templates you can use to tell employees that they're:

 • at risk of redundancy